jfsimon/GMapBundle/README.md

 -  If a request returns more tha one result, you get a `Collection` object
 -  `Collection` objects are Iterable and, for convenience, `Formatter` objects are Iterable too.
 -  Iterate over a `Collection` object give you `Formatter` objects.
--  Each webservice returns his own `Formatter` and `Collection` objects with apropriate methods.
+-  Each webservice returns his own `Formatter` and `Collection` objects with appropriate methods.

 The geocoder webservice